The-Big-Danny/LogIn-Form/README.md

 This repository contains small JavaScript practice projects that demonstrate working with forms, arrays, conditions, and objects.
 It is mainly for learning and experimenting with core web development concepts.
+And a console.log feature which allows you to view the login details inputed on the frontend via the console...

 **Features**